Can I Keep Getting Social Security Disability Benefits While I Try Working?

 Requirements for Expedited Reinstatement

 The next work incentive we’ll look at is Social Security’s Expedited Reinstatement.
-This procedure is available to people whose benefits were terminated at the end of their Extended Period of Disability because they were working and performing substantial gainful activity.
-If, within five years of when your benefits ended, you again stop performing substantial gainful activity because of the same condition that originally disabled you, you may be eligible for reinstatement of benefits without a new application.
+This procedure is available to people whose benefits were terminated at the end of their Extended Period of Disability because they were working and performing a substantial gainful activity.
+If within five years of when your benefits ended, you again stop performing substantial gainful activity because of the same condition that originally disabled you, you may be eligible for reinstatement of benefits without a new application.
 If you are eligible for this Expedited Reinstatement, you will not have an unpaid five-month waiting period.
-Additionally, you will receive six months of temporary payments while the Social Security Administration determines whether you are eligible for reinstatement.
+Additionally, you will receive six months of temporary payments while the Social Security Administration determines whether you are disabled and eligible for reinstatement.

-Support for Working on Social Security Disability
+Support for Working While Receiving Social Security Disability

 As you can see, Social Security offers a lot of support for your return to work.
 Your local Social Security office can provide you with more information about your benefits as related to your particular work desires and situation.
 Also, Social Security’s “Red Book” has detailed information about its return-to-work programs and about working on Social Security Disability.
 The “Red Book” is available online at Social Security’s website, www.ssa.gov or you can order a printed copy from your local Social Security office.